pepabo/active_merchant-epsilon/README.md

 EpsilosLinkPaymentGateway is available in all link payments.
 For example, GMO Payment After Delivery.

-If you don't need send paramaters of delivery information details(e.g. consignee_postal, consignee_name, orderer_postal, and orderer_name), you set `unnecessary_delivery_information` to `true`.
+If you don't need send paramaters of delivery information details(e.g. consignee_postal, consignee_name, orderer_postal, and orderer_name), you set `delivery_info_required` to `false`.
-When you don't set `unnecessary_delivery_information`, you must set purchase_detail to delivery information details.
+When you don't set `delivery_info_required`, you must set purchase_detail to delivery information details.

 ```ruby
 ActiveMerchant::Billing::EpsilonLinkPaymentGateway.contract_code = 'YOUR_CONTRACT_CODE'